qqq-wisc/amaro-vscode/README.md

 ```

 ## Known Issues
-* **Binary Path:** The extension expects the `marol-lsp` binary to be built in `target/debug`.
+* **Binary Path:** The extension expects the `amaro-lsp` binary to be built in `target/debug`.
 If you move the folder structure, the extension may fail to start.
 * **LSP Features:** Diagnostics (error checking) are currently in development.

 ## Release Notes
 **0.0.1**
 * Initial release.
 * Added Grammar for `.qmrl `files.
-* Added Language Client connection to `marol-lsp`.
+* Added Language Client connection to `amaro-lsp`.
 * Support for embedded Rust syntax.